 Military and Veteran status

 Workplace discrimination can affect everyone.
 Minorities are not limited to prejudice.
 Discrimination against someone in California based on any of the definitions above is illegal in the workplace.
 Many forms of discrimination in jobs are also prohibited by federal law.

-If an employer in California discriminates against an employee based on an individual's perceived race, sexual orientation, disability, or another protected group, it is therefore unconstitutional.
-This means that even if the employer is mistaken about the employee's status, they will still be in breach of the discrimination rule.
+If an employer in California discriminates against an employee based on an individual's perceived race, sexual orientation, disability, or another protected group, it is, therefore, unconstitutional.
+This means that even if the employer is mistaken about the employee's status, they will still breach the discrimination rule.

 For example, because of how the candidate dresses or behaves during a job interview, an employer believes an applicant is gay.
 The employer does not want gay workers to be employed.
 For discrimination based on sexual identity, the employee files a lawsuit against the employer.
-The employer is also violating California regulations for discrimination based on presumed sexual orientation if the applicant was not married.
+The employer also violates California regulations for discrimination based on presumed sexual orientation if the applicant is not married.